softwaremill/ox/README.md

 ## Fork & join threads

-It's safest to use higher-level methods
+It's safest to use higher-level methods, such as `par` or `raceSuccess`, however this isn't always sufficient.
+For these cases, threads can be started using the structured concurrency APIs described below.

 The lifetime of the threads is defined by the structure of the code, and corresponds to the `scoped` block.
 Once `scoped` exits, any threads that are still running are interrupted.
 Hence, it is guaranteed that all threads started